CityofToronto/bdit_data-sources/dags/readme.md

 - Moving the DAG from your personal home folder to `/data/airflow/data_scripts`
 - Mentioning any DAGs that this DAG depends on, or other DAGs that depend on this DAG

-11) **For sys admins only:** Once the PR is approved and merged, complete all of the sys admin tasks listed in the PR.
-Then, navigate to `/data/airflow/data_scripts` and git pull from master using:
+11) Once the PR is approved and merged, and a sys-admin has completed all the sys-admin tasks listed in the PR, navigate to `/data/airflow/data_scripts` and git pull from master using:

 ```
 git pull origin master